dcapwell/scala-tour/src/Traits.md

 }
 ```

-Because code reuse of defaults is something that is wanted, java 8 offers a solution to this by telling people to use static methods in default blocks.
+Because code reuse of defaults is something that is desired, java 8 offers a solution to this by telling people to use static methods in default blocks.

 ```java
 public static class Bars {